KyloIO/kylo-docs/draft-configs/KyloClusterConfiguration.rst

 Clustering Kylo
 ===============

-Kylo Custering is available starting in v0.8.1
+Kylo Clustering is now available starting with version v0.8.1.

 Kylo uses jgroups, http://jgroups.org/index.html, for cluster configuration.
-This is chosen because Kylo's metadata engine, Modeshape(http://modeshape.jboss.org/) uses jgroups internally for its cluster management.
+This is chosen because Kylo's metadata engine, Modeshape (http://modeshape.jboss.org/) uses jgroups internally for its cluster management.

 Two jgroups configuration files are needed to be setup (One for ModeShape and one for Kylo)